caleblyk12/BlinkMailBot/README.md

 ---

+## 📜 License and Usage

+This project is licensed under the [MIT License](LICENSE).

-Feel free to fork and extend it!
+Feel free to use, modify, or extend BlinkMailBot for your own purposes, within the terms of the license.